Skip to footer content

 How to Get a PDF Page Count in C#

-The good news?
-IronPDF makes this process remarkably simple - you won't believe how easy it is to add this functionality with just a few lines of code.
-In this article, we'll walk you through how to use IronPDF to get the page count from any PDF file, so you can stop worrying about the basics and focus on the complex stuff.
+The good news is that IronPDF makes this process incredibly simple, requiring just a few lines of code.
+In this article, you'll learn how to use IronPDF to get the page count from any PDF file, allowing you to focus on more important tasks.

 Here's how to get the page count from a PDF file using IronPDF: